Bitteneite/bitten_restoboards/bit_m0116/README.md

 - You can solder the solenoid into the PCB directly without the Pin Headers, but this is not recommended.

 ## Installation
+There are 6 independent components to install, but you can install them in any order!

 ### TIP120
 - Before installation, bend the 3 protruding pins into a 90° angle.
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/bit_m0116/photos/sol_mosfet.png ' width='350'>